drseg/swift-fsm/README.md

 ### Runtime Errors

-**Important** - most Swift FSM function calls and initialisers have two additional `file: String = #file`  and `line: Int = #line`.
-This is similar to XCTest assertions, and allows Swift FSM to produce errors that can pinpoint the exact location of problematic statement/s.
+**Important** - most Swift FSM function calls and initialisers take additional parameters `file: String = #file`  and `line: Int = #line`.
+This is similar to `XCTest` assertions, and allows Swift FSM to produce errors that pinpoint the location of problematic statement/s.

 As these cannot be hidden, please note that there are unlikely to be any circumstances in which it would be useful or necessary to override these default arguments with alternate values.